-- 20 signatures of polar lows.
+sitivity of retrieved TWV to convective clouds with high ice content as one of the main signatures of polar lows.
 In these cases, since cloud ice particles are strong scatterers in the used microwave range, the radiation from below the clouds is scattered strongly and hardly reaches the sensor, so that the AMSU-B retrieval is only sensitive to atmospheric water vapour above such clouds and retrieves erroneously low TWV.
-A procedure to recognize and screen such cases for the AMSU-B/MHS algorithm has been developed.
-Cloud ice contents high enough to affect our TWV retrieval are almost entirely caused by strong convective clouds which are typically organised in rather small-scale (tens of kilometres) cells - 25 or clusters thereof, or which take the shape of mesoscale structures such a polar lows with extents of at most a few hundred kilometres; even in large scale, synoptic low pressure systems, convective clouds are organised in clusters and lines with the above-mentioned scales of tens to a few hundred kilometres.
-Therefore, image processing methods that rely on the size and shape of ice cloud artefacts can be used: Our approach for eliminating the affected TWV is to find connected areas minimum of two pixels of low TWV (<4 kg/m2) smaller than 50 pixels which are surrounded by higher or non-retrieved values and - 30 remove them with a succession of morphology operations (Gonzalez and Woods, 2007), using the tools for Python described in van der Walt et al. (2014): First a dilation with a 7x7 square structural element, and then a closing with the same size structural element.
+A procedure to recognize and screen such cases for the AMSU-B-MHS algorithm has been developed.
+Cloud ice contents high enough to affect our TWV retrieval are almost entirely caused by strong convective clouds, which are typically organized in rather small-scale (tens of kilometres) cells or clusters thereof, or which take the shape of mesoscale structures such a polar lows with extents of at most a few hundred kilometres; even in large-scale, synoptic low-pressure systems, convective clouds are organized in clusters and lines with the above-mentioned scales of tens to a few hundred kilometres.
+Therefore, image processing methods that rely on the size of ice cloud artefacts can be used.
+Our approach for eliminating the affected TWV is to find connected areas (with a minimum of two pixels) of low TWV (<4 kg m-2) smaller than 50 pixels that are surrounded by higher or non-retrieved values.
+The threshold of 50 pixels was selected because with the data on the selected latitudelongitude grid of 0.25° it would approximate to areas of 7000 km^2 at 60° N and 19600 km^2 at 80° N , and it amply covers the scale of events that need masking.
+Following this, we remove these connected areas with a succession of morphology operations (Gonzalez and Woods, 2007), using the tools for Python described in van der Walt et al. (2014): First a dilation with a 7×7 square structural element, and then a closing with the same size structural element.
+We ensure that only the data within the original connected areas are removed by using an image comparison between the mask and the initial connected areas.